lefoy/cyanide-theme/README.md

 ## Custom UI font

-You can change the UI font with these settings:
+Change the UI font:

 ```
 "ubuntu_mono_ui": true // Ubuntu Mono UI font
 "monaco_ui": true      // Monaco UI font
 "inconsolata_ui": true // Inconsolata UI font
 ```

 ## Cyanide Theme Builder

-*You must install the Cyanide theme manually if you want to use the Cyanide Theme Builder.*
+*You must install the Cyanide Theme manually if you want to use the Cyanide Theme Builder.*

-You can create your own custom Cyanide theme with the theme builder.
-First, you need to have [grunt](http://gruntjs.com/) installed on your computer.
-After you have installed grunt, go to your local Cyanide theme folder and run this command:
+Create your own custom Cyanide Theme with the Theme Builder.
+If you don't have [grunt](http://gruntjs.com/) installed, do that first.

+Go to your Cyanide Theme folder and run:

 ```
 npm install
 ```

-Now that you have everything installed, you can edit the `colors.json` file to add your own custom color.
-After you saved the file, run this command:
+Edit the `colors.json` file to add your own custom color.
+Save the file, and run:

 ```
 grunt build
 ```

-Your theme will be generated and you can now update your Sublime Text settings to use your new theme.
+Your new theme is generated.
+Update the Sublime Text settings to use it.

-*More information about the theme builder will be added soon.
-Meanwhile, you can open an issue on GitHub and I will be happy to help you.*
+*More information about the theme builder coming soon.
+Meanwhile, feel free to open an issue on GitHub; I will be happy to help.*

 ## Known issues